In Brief

 The Scene

 London, 1741.
 Two men stand at the center of the most explosive spiritual movement in three centuries.
 Both are Anglicans.
 Both are Oxford-educated.
-Both preach to crowds so large that no building can hold them, so they take to the fields.
+Both preach to crowds so large they take to the open fields.
 Both have seen hardened sinners collapse under conviction and rise transformed.
-Both love Jesus with a fire that burns through everything it touches.

 And they are about to break each other's hearts.